 Who is eligible for care at a Mississippi State Veterans Home?
 To be eligible for admission Veterans or their Spouses must meet the following requirements:

-Veteran of the U.S. Armed Forces and discharged under other than dishonorable conditions (applicant must provide a DD214 or equivalent), or
+- Veteran who served in the U.S. Armed Forces and was discharged under other than dishonorable conditions (applicant must provide a DD214 or equivalent), or

-Spouse of a Veteran who is currently a resident of a Mississippi State Veterans Home or is deceased, and
+- Spouse of a Veteran who is currently a resident of a Mississippi State Veterans Home

-Had a medical examination by a personal, or VA physician within 30 days of admission and does have not any of the following:
+- Must have a medical examination by a physician within 30 days of admission and does have not any of the following:

 Mississippi Veterans Memorial Cemeteries: Mississippi has two Veterans Memorial Cemeteries that provide a dignified final resting place for Veterans and their eligible Family members.
 The cemeteries offer the following services: